FAQ

 What model does Perch use?

 Perch runs on Roost, its own model layer.
 Roost routes each task to a capable model automatically, so you choose a tier rather than a specific model and are never locked to one provider.
-On Starter, hosted inference is limited to the Starter Roost pool.
+On Starter, hosted inference is limited to the Starter pool.
 Pro unlocks premium models and manual pins.
-Under the hood Roost runs leading open models, including GLM 5.1, DeepSeek V4 Pro, and Kimi 2.6, and the lineup keeps moving as stronger models ship.
+Under the hood Roost runs leading open models, including GLM 5.2, Kimi K2.6, MiniMax M3, DeepSeek V4 Pro, and Qwen 3.7 Plus, and the lineup keeps moving as stronger models ship.

 Which models are available on Perch?

 Roost draws on a rotating set of leading open models and picks the right one for each task, so the exact lineup changes as the field advances.
-Starter users stay on the previous-gen pool; Pro users get premium models and manual pins.
-Recent examples include GLM 5.1, DeepSeek V4 Pro, and Kimi 2.6.
-The latest additions, Kimi 2.7 and Nemotron Ultra, are available on Pro.
+Starter users stay on the nine-model Starter pool; Pro users get those plus ten premium models and manual pins.
+Recent Pro examples include GLM 5.2, Kimi K2.6, MiniMax M3, DeepSeek V4 Pro, Qwen 3.7 Plus, and Inkling.
+Kimi K2.7 Code, Nemotron Ultra, Nemotron 3.5 Lightning, and Grok 4.3 are also available as Pro manual pins.

 What are the Roost tiers and context windows?